Home Biographies History Timelines Maps Documents Letters Family Tree Misc. EMAIL ME

 Rev Patrick SIMSON[1] of Mount Pleasant & John & Andrew COULTER[2] of Cavananore[3]..
 SIMSON demised for rents to COULTER, townland of Dungooly[4] late in possession of SIMSON and now in possession of John and Andrew COULTER[5] 52A 6P & Bog Parish of Foughart, Co.
 Louth.
 For life and lives of Grizel SIMSON[6] third daughter of the lessor Patrick SIMSON Joseph COULTER[7] only son of the lessee John COULTER and John McNEAL[8] of Foughart, Co.
 Louth Gent. … rent £16.1.9 …they had to grind their grain at Dungooley & pay SIMSON …then an addendum Oct 5, 1765 – “Wheras Grizel SIMSON is dead … Henry MacNeil KENNEDY[9] son of George KENNEDY[10] nominated as life to replace hers.
 Then another addendum August 15 1769 “I do hereby renew the within lease for the further term of the life of Samuel BRADFORD[11] son of John BRADFORD[12] of Cavananore in the County of Louth in the room of John MacNEALE one of the lesseses within named who is dead the fine for renewal and all Rent and Arrears being first paid me – witness my hand this 15th day of august 1769.
 Patrick SIMSON WITNESS William GREEN[13] & P. Simson KENNEDY[14].

-[1] Rev Patrick SIMSON (Abt 1681-1780) of Mount Pleasant aka Rev. Patrick SIMPSON (NOTE: I am operating on hunches for this connection) was the second named Presbyterian Minister in the Dundalk Presbyterian Church (which was founded in 1560 and is one of the oldest non-conforming churches Ireland).
+• SOURCE: Tempests Annual 1909 p.33 Dundalk Presbyterian Church.
+By W. M. Patteson.
+[NOTE: There are errors in this article.
+It was copied from John D'Alton and J.R.
+O'Flanagan, The History of Dundalk and its Environs.
+(Dundalk and Dublin, 1864), pp 310-11].
+THE Dundalk Presbyterian Church was first organised in the year 1560 and among one of the oldest non-conforming congregations in Ireland. … [the third minister] was the Rev. Patrick Simpson, who held a high position in the Church.
 He was allied to the M'Neill family.
-It is recorded in local history that two brothers, Archibald and Malcolm M'Neill, officers in the army, landed at Dundalk in 1688, fought in the great battle of Ballymascanlon and succeeded in taking the castle formerly occupied by the Scanlons—a Celtic family, who were afterwards driven into exile.
-Soon after their settlement they brought over from the Island of Islay two Presbyterian Ministers, the Rev. Patrick SIMPSON and the Rev. Mr. Drummond, one of them to minister at Dundalk and the other at Scanlon Castle, near which a Presbyterian church had been built on the ancient site of which the present church of the Protestant Episcopal Communion now stands.
-The Minister's house and farm then occupied the site of the present residence of the MacNeill family, Mountpleasant.
+It is recorded in local history that two brothers, Archibald and Malcolm M'Neill, officers in the army, landed at Dundalk in 1688, and fought in the great battle of Ballymascanlon [The McNeale brothers leased Ballymascanlan in 1693.
+The 1688 date is erroneous.
+There is no record anywhere of a battle at Ballymascanlan.
+The castle was burned by Phelim O’Neill as he retreated from Dundalk in 1642, it was never rebuilt.] and succeeded in taking the castle formerly occupied by the Scanlons [The Scanlons do not appear in any list of inhabitants of the area, it is definitely not a Co Louth name.] —a Celtic family, who were afterwards driven into exile.
+Soon after their settlement they brought over from the Island of Islay two Presbyterian Ministers, the Rev. Patrick Simpson and the Rev. Mr. Drummond, one of them to minister at Dundalk and other at Scanlon Castle, near which a Presbyterian church had been built on the ancient site of which the present church of the Protestant Episcopal Communion stands.
+[Revd Robert Drummond (1708-1778) is obviously too young to have come to Ballymascanlan at the same time as Revd Patrick Simpson.
+He actually succeeded Simpson in Ballymascanlan.
+He died in 1778, aged 78 (not 38).
+For his tombstone inscription see CLAHJ, vol. 17, no. 4, (1972), p.
+218] The Minister's house and farm then occupied the site of the present residence of the MacNeill family, Mountpleasant.
 Archibald MacNeill gave £100—a large sum in those days—towards the building of the old Presbyterian church in Linenhall Street.
-Mr. SIMPSON died in 1760, at the age of 99 years, and was succeeded by the Rev. Mr. Drummond, who also died in Dundalk in 1778, aged 38 years.
-His remains lie alongside those of his predecessors in the family burial ground of the MacNeills.
-SOURCE: Tempest’s Jubilee Annual 1909.
+Mr. Simpson died in 1760 [actually 1780], at the age of 99 years, and was succeeded by the Rev. Drummond, who also died in Dundalk in 1778, aged 38 years.
+His remains lie alongside those of his predecessors in the family burial ground the MacNeills.

 • Gravemarker: SIMPSON.
 This Burying Place Erected/by Margaret Simson widow/to the Memory of the Late/Rev PATRICK SIMPSON/Dissenting Minister of/Dundalk who departed this/Life October the 5th 1780 aged/99 years.
 SOURCE: http://www.faughart.com/inscriptions-page22352.html